-So with a little persuasion from me, we settled on leggings, with long sleeved t-shirts, cardigan, gillet and coat.
+So with a little persuasion from me, we settled on leggings from Joules, with long sleeved t-shirts, cardigan, gillet and coat also from Joules.
 They could then wear a combination of those or all, depending on how warm or cold it was.
 Their choices of colours weren’t really perfectly chosen for the mud in the trenches at Bodelwyddan Castle but to be honest as everything washes I wasn’t too concerned – the rain would as it happened, help to wash it all off later in the day anyway.

 We started the day at St Winefred’s Well – one of the oldest pilgrimage sites in the UK.
 We didn’t have time to bath in the holy waters so we might come back another time when the temperature will be slightly warmer

 Next stop was Bodelwyddan Castle and Park near Rhyl where they had an adventure play area and a reproduction of Word War 1 Trench.
 The staff were all dressed in period costume and were really friendly and helpful.